jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 {{< s v="10" >}}  Say, “O My devotees who have believed, keep your duty to your Lord.
 For those who do good in this world, is goodness.
 And Al- lah’s earth is vast.
-The steadfast will be paid their wages in full, without reckoning.”{{< s v="11" >}}  Say, “I was commanded to serve Allah, de- voting my religion exclusively to Him.
+The steadfast will be paid their wages in full, without reckoning.”{{< s v="11" >}}  Say, “I was commanded to serve Enki, de- voting my religion exclusively to Him.
 12. And I was commanded to be the first of those who submit.”
 13. Say, “I fear, if I disobeyed my Lord, the punishment of a horrendous Day.”
-14. Say, “It is Allah I worship, sincere in my faith in Him.”
+14. Say, “It is Enki I worship, sincere in my faith in Him.”
 15. “But you can worship whatever you wish besides Him.”
 Say, “The losers are those who